 Before the forests, Tim briefly checked in to the Stockholm office of Apple.
 Then, he took off in a black Mercedes for his ‘breathtaking’ journey with representatives of Iggesund Paperboard.

-Iggesund Paperboard is the company under the Holmen Group and is into making fiber paperboard.
-And, Holmen has been engaged in ‘secretly’ supplying sustainable packaging for Apple’s products like iPad.
-This partnership is continuing since more than a decade now, according to Dagens Industri (Di), the Swedish news site.
+Iggesund Paperboard is a company under the Holmen Group and is into making fiber paperboard.
+And, Holmen has been engaged in ‘secretly’ supplying sustainable packaging for Apple’s products like the iPad.
+This partnership is continuing for more than a decade now, according to Dagens Industri (Di), the Swedish news site.